 - Congenital heart disease.
 Some people are born with an abnormal mitral valve prone to regurgitation.

 - Age.
 By middle age, many people have some mitral valve regurgitation caused by natural deterioration of the valve.

-When it's mild, mitral valve regurgitation may not cause problems.
-However, severe mitral valve regurgitation can lead to these complications:
+When it's mild, mitral valve regurgitation usually does not cause any problems.
+However, severe mitral valve regurgitation can lead to complications, including:

 Heart failure.
 Heart failure results when your heart can't pump enough blood to meet your body's needs.
 Severe mitral valve regurgitation places an extra strain on the heart because, with blood pumping backward, there is less blood going forward with each beat.
 The left ventricle gets bigger and, if untreated, weakens.
 This can cause heart failure.